 Step 2: Gather the following materials to register the student:

-Signed parental/guardian consent form in English or consent form in Spanish to share student identifiable information with FIMC-VI and the American Printing House for the Blind;
+Signed parental/guardian consent to share student identifiable information with FIMC-VI and the American Printing House for the Blind;

 Copy of an eye medical exam with the following basic information – etiology (including progressive eye disease or dual sensory impaired), near/distance acuity, corrected/uncorrected acuity measures for left eye, right eye and both eyes, and measure of field of vision.
 For students who are otherwise unable to be assessed, a medical assessment describing visual functioning shall be documented when standard visual acuities and measure of field of vision are unattainable; and

 Copy of the educational plan including the comprehensive assessments of functional vision, learning media, expanded core competencies and a screening for orientation and mobility (O&M) services.

 Step 3: Once you have all the documents, select Online System from the top menu of this webpage.
 Log in with your FIMC-VI username and password and select VI Student > New Student.